open-aviation/pyopensky/README.rst

 .. code-block:: python

-  from pymodes_opensky import MeteoHelper
+  from pyopensky import MeteoHelper

   meteo = MeteoHelper()
   df = meteo.get(
-      icao24=["49d304", "4007f9"],
+      icao24=["341395"],
-      start="2018-07-19 15:00:00",
+      start="2020-03-15 19:20:00",
-      end="2018-07-19 15:10:00",
+      end="2020-03-15 20:20:00",
-      include45=True,
+      include45=False,
   )

 OpenskyImpalaWrapper
 **********************

 All previous queries are based on the ``OpenskyImpalaWrapper`` class from the library.
-The wrapper class can also be used independently to query OpenSky Imapala database.
+The wrapper class can also be used independently to query OpenSky Impala database.
 It can be used for raw messages, as wells as decoded ADS-B data by OpenSky.

 **Be aware!** The number of records can be massive without the ICAO filter.
 Thus the query can take a long time.
 To increase the query efficiency, please consider using a ICAO filter when possible.